dwshadle/florence-price-catalog/_pages/index.md

 permalink: /
 ---

 This open-access catalog aims to present high-quality information about the musical works written by composer Florence B. Price.
 Since interest in Price's oeuvre has grown rapidly since 2018, a digital catalog that can keep pace with the evolving landscape of Price performance and scholarship is essential.

+<p style="text-align: center;"><b>View the <a href="https://dwshadle.github.io/test/_pages/complete-works/">table of contents.</a></b></p>

 Each catalog entry contains the following data (where known):
 - Title
 - Composition year
 - Instrumentation